Viant-Metabolomics/Galaxy-M/README.md

 You may wish to see the official instructions here: https://www.winehq.org/download/ubuntu

 If using Ubuntu 64bit, there are problems with WINE and Python2.7 *sometimes*.
 WINE is notoriously difficult.
-Some nice people have set up an Ubuntu WINE repository and so it’s advised to set that up first - however, please notice that I describe this method, then details of 32bit installation issues that can apply when installing Wine on 64bit Ubuntu.
-These methods have worked or failed to work randomly (WINE is **notoriously difficult**) so you may need to try them both.
-Always, one approach has proved successful *so far*:
+Some nice people have set up an Ubuntu WINE repository and so it’s advised to set that up first:

-**WINE approach 1**
+To set up the WINE/Ubuntu repository:

 $> sudo add-apt-repository ppa:ubuntu-wine/ppa